- ELDP awarded $11 million by Arcadia

 Browse podcasts by HRELP staff, students and visitors.
 These are available for listening and download ... listen to our podcasts ...

-HRELP's Annual Report describes the activities of our project during 2012.
+HRELP's Annual Report describes the many different activities of all three project arms ELAP, ELAR and ELDP during 2014.

-The Language Documentation and Linguistic Theory biennial conference aims to bring together researchers working on linguistic theory and language documentation and description, with a particular focus on innovative work on under-described or endangered languages.
-This year the event will also celebrate the 80th anniversary of the Department of Linguistics at School of Oriental and African Studies.
+The 4th Language Documentation and Linguistic Theory biennial conference was held 7-8 December 2013.
+The conference aims to bring together researchers working on linguistic theory and language documentation and description, with a particular focus on innovative work on under-described or endangered languages.
+Last year the event also celebrated the 80th anniversary of the Department of Linguistics at SOAS.... read more ...

 ELAP PhD Graduates

-In the past three years, eight PhD students have graduated from the Field Linguistics programme in ELAP ... read more ...
+In the past three years, ten PhD students have graduated from the Field Linguistics programme in ELAP ... read more ...